- Scan their software for potential security issues and violations of organizational policy.

 .rbextension.

-Ensure your repository has Gemfile and run the following command making sure it builds the project successfully.
+Ensure your repository has a Gemfile and run the following command to generate the Gemfile.lock file:

-Gemfile.lock.
-If the repository includes a Gemfile.lock, endorctl uses this file for dependency resolution and does not create it again.
+Gemfile.lock, endorctl uses it for dependency resolution and does not generate it again.

 Configure private RubyGems package repositories